efwoods/efwoods/README.md

 If you have experience or interest in any of the above areas, I welcome working with you in the future.

-I am planning on applying to incubators such as Nvidia's Inception program and Y Combinator Fall 2026.
+I am planning on applying to incubators such as Nvidia's Inception program and Y Combinator Winter 2027.

 Thank you for your time, interest, and attention!
 Best of luck with all your future efforts!